awsdocs/aws-go-developer-guide/doc_source/iam-example-policies.rst

    :keywords: AWS SDK for Go code examples, IAM policies

 This Go example shows you how to create, get, attach, and detach |IAM| policies.
-You can download complete versions of these example files from the :doc-examples-go:`aws-doc-sdk-examples <s3>` repository on GitHub.
+You can download complete versions of these example files from the :doc-examples-go:`aws-doc-sdk-examples <iam>` repository on GitHub.

 .. _iam-policies-scenario: